Multirotors from Takeoff to Real-Time Full Identification Using the Modified Relay Feedback Test and Deep Neural Networks: Introduction

-Adaptive control approaches are broad in nature and studying the relation of this work to all of them is not feasible.
-Rather, we focus our study on adaptive approaches applied to UAVs experimentally.
-Yet, for completeness, we chose to consider in our literature system identification methods that outputs an identified model in a form suitable for controller design as long as this identification was demonstrated experimentally.
-We further limit our scope of review by excluding adaptive methods that deal with very specific cases; e.g. adapting to thrust coefficient change due to ground effect, change of lift force due to a propulsion fault, weight imbalance across a single axis, etc. One of the earliest approaches which demonstrated great success is iterative learning control (ILC) \cite{Schoellig2012}.
+One of the earliest approaches which demonstrated great success in UAV tuning is iterative learning control (ILC) \cite{Schoellig2012}.
 ILC tunes a feedforward law that compensates for repeatable model uncertainties.
 ILC requires a high number of experimental iterations and hence cannot adapt in real-time.
 Additionally, the feedforward compensation technique might suffer from severely degraded performance under unseen external disturbances or changes of model parameters.
-The approach presented in \cite{Berkenkamp2016} utilizes Gaussian processes with Bayesian optimization to learn feedback control parameters for the transnational control channels.
+The approach presented in \cite{Berkenkamp2016} utilizes Gaussian processes with Bayesian optimization to learn feedback control parameters for the translational control loops.
 This approach requires a lot of iterations to converge and hence cannot be applied to real-time applications.
 Deep model-based reinforcement learning (RL) was used to adapt a RL based control policy from experimentation \cite{lambert2019low}.
 This method requires excessive experimental data, is computationally expensive, and does not provide stability guarantees.
+Another RL method that relies on training an RL agent by closing the simulation to reality (S2R) gap is presented in \cite{molchanov2019sim}.
+In the work of \cite{molchanov2019sim}, the use of domain randomization technique and detailed models helped reducing the S2R gap such that generalized policies that are directly transferable to platforms of different sizes were successfully generated.
 State space sampling exploration techniques through deep learning \cite{li2017deep}, and apprenticeship learning \cite{abbeel2010autonomous} were used to fine-tune and improve the performance of outer loop controllers.
 These techniques require an abundance of experimental data and offline computation.